 Misc.
 Aristo Electronics I've listed other items that Aristo makes that are not really R/C devices.
 5400 - Power and Controller Small power supply with controller in one unit.
 1.8 amps.
 0-21v, 22 VA max.
 Pulse power output ONLY.
 At 22va, this has to put out under an amp.
 Throw this away unless you only use it for a small loco going slow.
 DO NOT use this to test large scale locomotives.
 This means you James!
 5401 - Controller This is a "throttle" that given fixed DC as an input, produces a variable output and also has a reversing switch.
-The early models handled 3.5 amps, the newer ones will handle 10 amps.
-Note: the 5401 generates PWM only, no "linear" DC.
+The early models handled 3.5 amps, the newer ones will handle 10 amps. (the box on the early one shows 5 amps combined outputs, not 5 amps PWM to the track) Note: the 5401 generates PWM only, no "linear" DC.
 Remember you need an external DC supply.
 5460/55460 - "Ultima" - power supply This is a unregulated DC power supply with basically an AC transformer, a rectifier, and a small filter capacitor.
 There is also an inaccurate amp meter.
 The output voltage drops quite a bit according to load, from about 20 volts unloaded to 15-17 volts under full load.
 It is in a case identical to my old Sears battery charger.
 The voltage may not be sufficient for all locos, most people standardize on 24 volts and regulated power supplies.